freeseek/mochawdl/cromwell.md

   }
 }
 ```
-* Submit the workflow to the Cromwell server:
+* This workflow will make use of containers so if you are using the shared filesystem backend make sure Cromwell was configured to submit tasks using Singularity.
+To submit the workflow to the Cromwell server use:
 ```
 $ java -jar cromwell-XY.jar submit hello.wdl
 ```